Step 1: Find a plugin slot that will support your functionality

 - Allows for the behavior/functionality you want your plugin to support.

-Note: At this point, you can add plugins only to BriteQuote risk edit pages.
-In BriteCore, risks are the assets protected by the insurance; for example, auto.
+Note: At this point, you can add plugins to the BriteQuote risk edit pages and the Policy Overview screen only.

 Step 2: Add the script tag to your plugin HTML file

 Add this following script to the header of your HTML file:

 Step 3: Initialize the plugin

 Use the BriteCorePlugin helper so your plugin can communicate with BriteCore:

 The slotInput object will vary upon the plugin slot you want to connect to.

 Example: the button-row slot with a single button:

 You can use the plugin’s visible and enabled functions to dynamically hide/disable it based on risk type or certain fields.